vclemenzi/vite-plugin-multip/README.md

 # vite-plugin-multip

-The `vite-plugin-multi-page` plugin allows you to create multi-page applications with Vite!
+The `vite-plugin-multip` plugin allows you to create multi-page applications with Vite!

 ## Setup